-Nominations are compiled in October and assessed by a committee consisting of the deans of the colleges, Assistant Vice President for Student Affairs, the presidents of the junior and senior classes, the president of the Community Government Association and the Director of Student Standards.
+Nominations are compiled in October and assessed by a committee consisting of the deans of the colleges, Assistant Vice President for Student Affairs, the presidents of the junior and senior classes, the president of the Community Government Association and the Dean of Students.
 Seniors, with at least 80 earned credits, are encouraged to contact the faculty/staff in their major department or any other faculty/staff member who would be willing to nominate them based upon the qualifications listed below:

 - 1. Demonstrated Leadership Ability